kHarshit/kHarshit.github.io/_posts/2025-03-21-distributed-training.md

 In the above figure, `Ψ` denotes model size (number of parameters), `K` denotes the memory multiplier of optimizer states, and `Nd` denotes data-parallel degree (#GPUs).

+{% include interactive_zero_compare.html %}

 ### ZeRO Stage 1: Optimizer State Partitioning (P<sub>os</sub>)

 Shards optimizer states.
 Instead of creating per-param states for all parameters on every GPU, each optimizer instance only keeps states for a shard of all model parameters.
-The optimizer `step()` updates only its shard and then broadcasts updated parameters to all peers.
+The optimizer `step()` updates only the parameter shard for which it owns optimizer states and then broadcasts updated parameters to all peers.

 ### ZeRO Stage 2: Gradient Partitioning (P<sub>os+g</sub>)